projectara/greybus-spec/source/special.rst

 protocol, and shall be prepared to receive operation requests on that CPort at any time.
 A Greybus connection is established whenever a control connection is used, but the interface is never notified that such a connection exists.
-Only the SVC and AP are able to send control requests.
+Only the SVC and AP Module are able to send control requests.
 Any other interface shall only send control response messages, and such messages shall only be sent in reply to a request received its control CPort.